 The Group has assessed whether the investment funds it manages through its asset management subsidiaries are controlled and hence shall be consolidated.
 This assessment has been made on the basis that power over such investment funds is generally conferred based on the contractual arrangements appointing an Erste Group subsidiary as fund manager without any substantive removal rights by fund's investors.
-Furthermore, Erste Group made the conclusive judgement that its exposure to such own-managed funds' variable returns is basically considered as significant if, additionally to the exposure through management fees, the Group is also exposed in the form of at least 20% investment in the fund.
+Furthermore, Erste Group made the conclusive judgement that its exposure to such own-managed funds' variable returns is basically considered as significant if, additionally to the exposure through management fees, Erste Group is also exposed in the form of at least 20% investment in the fund.
 Furthermore, in its capacity as fund manager, Erste Group is also able to affect the returns of the funds through its power.
-Following this assessment, investment funds under own management in which the Group - directly or through its subsidiaries - has significant unit holdings are deemed to be controlled and included in the scope of consolidation.
+Following this assessment, investment funds under own management in which Erste Group - directly or through its subsidiaries - has significant unit holdings (i.e. holds at least 20% of the units issued by the fund) are deemed to be controlled and included in the scope of consolidation.